And I'm going to be telling him, you've got to end this war.

 They understand what Trump understands.

-That is that is their that is their lifeline.
+That is their lifeline.

 They don't have an economy without oil.

-Uh, Ukrainian media is reporting that 990 Russian soldiers have been killed or wounded in the last 24 hours.
+Ukrainian media is reporting that 990 Russian soldiers have been killed or wounded in the last 24 hours.

 Pretty interesting.

-There's talk about a possible minerals for peace deal that could be arranged between the three nations.
+A couple of other side notes: there's talk about a possible minerals for peace deal that could be arranged between the three nations.

 I mean, I think the Donbass region is gone.